Partha (film)

-Partha is a 2003 Indian Kannada-language romantic-action drama film directed by Om Prakash Rao featuring Sudeep and Hardeep in the lead roles.
-The film was released on 28 November 2003.
-This film is the unofficial remake of the Tamil movie Run (2002), with some plot changes.
-This film was released on 28 November 2003 and was a commercial failure.
+Partha is a 2003 Indian Kannada-language romance-action drama film directed by Om Prakash Rao featuring Sudeep and Hardeep in the lead roles.
+Partha was released on 28 November 2003 and was a commercial failure.

 Plot

 Partha (Sudeep), a smart and dashing guy comes to Bangalore for his studies.
 He stays with his elder brother, sister-in-law & his nephew.
 His brother is not friendly with him but he loves Partha.
 One day Partha falls in love with a girl whom he saw in a temple.
 He also sees that girl in a church and thinks that the girl might be a Christian.
 Finally he sees the girl in a mosque and thinks that the girl would be a Muslim, but she turns out to be a Hindu girl named Nirmala aka Nimmi (Hardeep) who is an engineering college student.
 Partha proposes his love towards her but she doesn't reciprocate.
 Partha loves her so dearly but she doesn't show interest in love and tells Partha to stop following her again.
 Partha again spots her in a bus stop where some local goons chase Partha.
 Partha thrashed all the goons and asks Nirmala why they are behind him.

 Nirmala tells that these local goons are led by a local don named Balram who has a close relation with Nimmi.
 After knowing this incident Balram goes to Partha's house to finish him.
 He tortured Partha's brother and the family.
 But Partha goes to Balram's house and phoned him and threatens that if anything happens to his family he will take the lives of each and every one in Balram's family.
 Balram leaved everyone in Partha's house and came to his house where Partha didn't do anything to his family.
 One day Nimmi's friend came to see Partha to tell about Nimmi.
 Nimmi is a college going girl who is living in peace until she is spotted by a senior named Krishna alias Kitti (Ayyappa.P.Sharma), Balram's younger brother who is obsessed with her.
 Kitti meets Nimmi and states that he has a desire to marry her.
 But Nimmi tells that she is not interested in marriage.
 Kitti warns her that if he needs anything he will surely gain it.
 One day Kitti slaps a student for talking with Nimmi.
 A student slapped Nimmi for complaining to the professor.
 After knowing about this incident, enraged Kitti chopped his hand which shocked every students in the college including Nimmi.
 Kitti warns everybody that Nimmi belongs to him and if anyone try to hurt her he will surely punish them.
 Now he is in jail for murder attempt.